DmitryTsepelev/DmitryTsepelev.github.io/_posts/2022-04-05-why-ruby-has-symbols.md

 > For more details read "Understanding how symbols differ from strings" chapter in [Polished Ruby Programming](https://www.amazon.com/Polished-Ruby-Programming-maintainable-high-performance-ebook/dp/B093TH9P7C) by Jeremy Evans

-Let's think why the list of symbols was not empty when we accessed it for first time.
+Let's think why the list of symbols was not empty when we accessed it for the first time.
 Firstly, Ruby standard library contains some symbols which are already loaded.
 Secondly, if we look at the symbol list closer we might see some old friends like `:sort`, which is the name of the method for sorting enumerables.
 Turns out that tokens representing constants, variable names, method names, class names and so on are stored _in the same table_!

 When we called `Symbol.all_symbols.last` for the first time, it returned `:las`.
 If we look at the last symbols in the list we'll notice `:la` and `:las`.
 What is it?
-Looks like it is the way how hash tables are implemented: Ruby builds a tree using chars as nodes (starting from two first nodes, because otherwise the tree will have 27 nodes on the first level), and symbols become are leafs.
+Looks like it is the way how hash tables are implemented: Ruby builds a tree using chars as nodes (starting from two first nodes, because otherwise the tree will have 27 nodes on the first level), and symbols become leaves.

 > Garbage collection removes unused data from memory, so we should not worry about it.
 When trees were high and computers were huge, people did it manually.
 Well, some people still do it manually when dealing with languages like C.